-Permeable Pavement and Rain Gardens for Stormwater Management

-Permeable pavement was installed at Joint Base Lewis-McChord near Tacoma, Washington and adjacent to Puget Sound.
-The use of roadside rain gardens and Eco-Priora permeable pavement cleans and filters nearly 100% of stormwater runoff from one million square feet of surrounding hardscape and reduces pollutants discharged into Puget Sound.
+Permeable Pavement and Rain Gardens for Stormwater Management cleans and filters nearly 100% of stormwater runoff from one million square feet of surrounding hardscape and reduces pollutants discharged into Puget Sound.
 Limiting runoff from the installation allows Joint Base Lewis-McChord the flexibility to build and manage critical impervious infrastructure as needed to support military operations, like the airfield.
 The project also expanded a high traffic boulevard to make it more accessible and appealing to residents of the installation.
 The use of permeable pavement for sidewalks reduces the amount of heat absorbed by 35% and enabled the project to be constructed in winter when it is not feasible to use asphalt.
 Wider, tree-lined sidewalks are also more appealing to the installation community and visitors.
 Prioritizing stormwater filtration allowed for the installation to meet their goals of accessibility improvement, livability improvement, and stormwater runoff management more efficiently and sustainably.